4r6h/low-effort-dotfiles/README.md

 - ArchLinux as a distro, *but bloated*
 - ZSH as shell, *more bloated than yo momma*
 - XFCE as Desktop Environment
-- Kitty as the terminal
+- Alacritty as the terminal
 - Picom as the compositor, *with a shit config*
 - Rofi as launcher
 - Inter as font